NVIDIA/NeMo/README.md

 <a id="markdown-changelog" name="changelog"></a>

 **NeMo Megatron 22.05**
+* Asynchronous gradient all-reduce for GPT-3, T5, mT5 models with pipeline parallel size equal to 1
+* P-Tuning and Prompt Tuning for GPT-3 with tensor parallelism (training only)
+* Hyperparameter tool to find the highest throughput configs for training and inference on Base Command Manager
+* Custom tokenizer support (training only)
-* GPT-3 with pipeline parallelism support (inference)
+* GPT-3 with pipeline parallelism support on Base Command Manager (inference)
-* Hyperparameter tool
 * Hyperparameters for text generation: top-p, top-k, and temperature

 **NeMo Megatron 22.04**